flaudisio/nomad-pack-registry/packs/syncthing/README.md

 <!-- BEGIN_PACK_METADATA -->
 # syncthing

 Syncthing is a continuous file synchronization program.
-It synchronizes files between two or more computers..
+It synchronizes files between two or more computers.
 <!-- END_PACK_METADATA -->

 ## How to use this pack?